-1. Residential Students: "Residential students" are students enrolled at the College of Law residing in residences owned by the university, such as dormitories, houses and apartments.
-This policy applies when Public Safety - based on facts and circumstances known to the campus -determines that a residential student is missing.
+1. Residential Students: "Residential students" are students enrolled at Stetson University residing in residences owned by the university, such as residence halls, greek chapter houses and apartments.
+This policy applies when Stetson University's Office of Public Safety - based on facts and circumstances known to the campus - determines that a residential student is missing.
 For purposes of this policy, a student may be considered to be "missing" if the student's absence is contrary to his or her usual pattern of behavior and unusual circumstances may have caused the absence.
 Such circumstances could include, but are not limited to, a report (a) of a student's absence from multiple classes in which the student is enrolled, (b) that the student may be the victim of foul play, or (c) that the student has expressed suicidal thoughts, is drug dependent, is in a life-threatening situation, or has been with persons who may endanger his or her welfare.

-- 2. Non-Residential Students: The College of Law is also concerned about the safety of its non-residential students.
-Concerns about these students should be reported to Public Safety.
-The Public Safety's scope of authority is limited to the campus and College of Law owned property; therefore, when a non-residential student is believed to be missing, the reporting person also should immediately notify local law enforcement authorities, and then provide the information to Public Safety in case the College of Law is asked to assist external authorities with the investigation. - 3.
-Study-Abroad Students: Special procedures have been established to handle potentially missing students in the College of Law study-abroad programs.
+- 2. Non-Residential Students: The university also is concerned about the safety of its non-residential students.
+Concerns about these students should be reported to the Office of Public Safety.
+The Office of Public Safety's scope of authority is limited to the campus and university-owned property; therefore, when a non-residential student is believed to be missing, the reporting person also should immediately notify local law enforcement authorities, and then provide the information to the Office of Public Safety in case the university is asked to assist external authorities with the investigation. - 3.
+Study-Abroad Students: Special procedures have been established to handle potentially missing students in the Stetson University study-abroad programs.
 Under university guidelines that are applicable to students traveling in study-abroad programs, any travel from the program housing location must be provided, in writing and in advance, to the resident director.
 The resident director will follow up in an attempt to locate any student who fails to return, in a timely manner, from planned trips or otherwise appears to have gone missing.
 The follow up will include contacting the U.S. Embassy and law enforcement officials as necessary. - 4.
-Students Traveling for College of Law Activities: On occasion, students travel in connection with College of Lawsponsored activities such as competitions, professional organization activities, and the like.
+Students Traveling for University Activities: On occasion, students travel in connection with Stetson Universitysponsored activities such as competitions, professional organization activities, and the like.
 In those instances, the faculty/staff member in charge of the trip is responsible for collecting confidential emergency information and enforcing procedures for monitoring the whereabouts of students.
-If a student appears to have gone missing, the faculty/staff member will notify local law enforcement and Public Safety as necessary.
+If a student appears to have gone missing, the faculty/staff member will notify local law enforcement and the Office of Public Safety as necessary.